memob0x/scroll-padlock/README.md

 The library function accepts an options object to customize its behavior.
 Here are the available options:

-- `element`: The DOM element that will be used to retrieve the values for the CSS variables.
+- `element`: the DOM element that will be used to retrieve the values for the CSS variables.
-- `selector`: A string representing a CSS selector to identify the target element.
+- `selector`: a string representing a CSS selector to identify the target element.
-- `formatter`: A function that formats the CSS styles to be added.
+- `formatter`: a function that formats the CSS styles to be added.

 ```javascript
 setScrollPadlockStyle({